 The ICMM is an international organisation dedicated to a safe, fair and sustainable mining and metals industry.
 ICMM consists of 27 mining and metals companies and 38 regional and commodities associations.

-expected to implement these Principles as a condition of membership.
+In February 2020, ICMM introduced its updated Mining Principles.
+All company members are expected to implement these Principles as a condition of membership.
 Performance Expectations were introduced for each Principle, defining the good practice environmental, social and governance requirements, with the goal of maximising benefits to host communities and minimising negative impacts to effectively manage societal challenges.